npuckett/DropCeiling/README.md

 # DropCeiling Arduino Library

 DropCeiling is an Arduino library for the 8-channel Drop Ceiling 0-10V controller.
-It wraps the DAC output, ArtNet parsing, optional TFT visualization, and multiple input methods behind one `DropCeiling` datatype.

-This repository is structured as a standard Arduino library.
-The repo root contains `library.properties`, `keywords.txt`, `src/`, and `examples/`.
+It allows control via Art Net over Ethernet or WiFi, Serial, BLE, or as a standalone controller.

 ## Supported Modes